31normaslavik/dtv-cli/README.md

 ```
 dtv-cli --output ./ --format [ mp4[_4320 _2160 _1440 _1080 _720 _480 _360] webm[_2160 _1440 _1080 _720 _480 _360] ] [_30 _30_10 _60 _60_10]  urls

+Format container_resolution_framesPerSecond_hdr
+For example mp4_1080_60_10  This means that the video will be downloaded in 1080p resolution with 60 fps and the color depth will be hdr
+If the specified video quality is not available, then an available one will be downloaded, but with a worse quality

 // The video will be saved in the playlist4 directory
 dtv-cli --output ./playlist4 --format mp4_2160_60_10 "https://www.youtube.com/watch?v=HEsaAMLsUbE"